Pooling of Economy

 3.2.2 Association of the Economy

-A larger social community offers stronger possibilities of development to the economy and, accordingly, a greater prosperity of the society.
+A larger social community offers stronger possibilities of development to the economy and, accordingly, a greater prosperity of society.
 At the same time, it requires a more concerted effort for the accomplishment of a coordination of collective acting.
 Presently, the money in circulation mainly regulates relations in the production.
 The money in circulation forms the micro- and macro-economic policy of the society.

 The macro-economic policy regulates the economy in the state.
 The state leadership conducts such policy in order to satisfy the state needs.
-The state macro-economic policy regulates the monetary, fiscal, credit, income, customs and other monetary policies.
-The task of the macro-economic policy is to ensure the growth of productivity in the economy, to bring the balance of payments of the state into equilibrium, to form a social security of the population, and a balance between the supply and demand of commodities and labour on the market.
+The state macro-economic policy regulates the monetary, fiscal, credit, income, customs and other policies.
+The task of the macro-economic policy is to ensure the growth of productivity in the economy, to bring the balance of payments of the state into equilibrium, to form social security of the population, and a balance between the supply and demand of commodities and labour on the market.
 The task of the state's regulation of economic relations is to produce a stable and efficient economic policy that will bring prosperity to the population.

-The system envisages in its entirety an exact establishment of responsibility of the workers, enterprises and communes for the realization of the envisaged productivity, as a guarantee for the survival of itself as demonstrated in the commune.
-The responsibility is borne by income and past labour income-based points of workers.
-The system also envisages establishment of responsibility by way of mutual assessments of inhabitants, consumers, associations, arbitrations and evaluation committees at the level of the state.
-This will be a guarantee for the establishment of responsible relations in the state's economy and for the prosperity of such state.
+The system envisages in its entirety, an exact establishment of responsibility of the workers, enterprises and communes for the realization of the envisaged productivity, as a guarantee for the survival of itself as demonstrated in the commune.
+The responsibility is borne by income and past labour points of workers.
+The system also envisages the establishment of responsibility by way of mutual assessments of inhabitants, consumers, associations, arbitrations and evaluation committees at the level of the state.
+This will be a guarantee for the establishment of responsible relations in the state's economy and for the prosperity of such a state.

-Thus far, it has been the state leadership that has regulated the macro-economic policy of the state, i.e. the fundamentals of social relations.
+Thus far, it has been state leadership that has regulated the macro-economic policy of the state, i.e. the fundamentals of social relations.
 This means that autocrats have always ruled the society.
 As autocrats often have specific interests in relation to the population, the population may easily stay dissatisfied with the decisions made by autocrats.
 Moreover, the decisions made by authorities are alienated from the population and, therefore, the population cannot accept them as their own.

 One may say that the present-day macro-economic policy has reached its maximum efficiency and that further development of economic relations can be allowed by further development of economic relations in the economy.
-In a developed democratic system each inhabitant will participate in creating the macro-economic policy of the state by direct participation in the distribution of the collective money.
+In a developed democratic system each inhabitant will participate in creating the macro-economic policy of the state by direct participation in the distribution of collective money.

-Thus, by the distribution of the collective money the people will directly form a new economic policy of the state that will replace the monetary, fiscal, credit and income policies of the present systems.
+Thus, by the distribution of collective money the people will directly form a new economic policy of the state that will replace the monetary, fiscal, credit and income policies of the present systems.
 Moreover, it will create a new production and development policy of the economy and, consequently, of the society.
-Direct distribution of the collective money will drastically reduce alienation in the process of production and distribution, while the economy will get the macro-economic orientation guidelines of its own activity and thereby the elements for a higher degree of a stable business activity.
+Direct distribution of collective money will drastically reduce alienation in the process of production and distribution, while the economy will get the macro-economic orientation guidelines of its own activity and thereby the elements for a higher degree of a stable business activity.

 The entire mass of money envisaged for the turnover of commodities in the state is distributed to cash assets intended for the communes, and cash assets intended for the state.
 The ratio of the money intended for the communes and for the state is determined directly, by democratic statements made by all inhabitants of the state in the function of individual voting powers within possible value ranges set by the state leadership.